rust-lang/book/src/ch04-02-references-and-borrowing.md

 Whew!
 We *also* cannot have a mutable reference while we have an immutable one.
 Users of an immutable reference don’t expect the values to suddenly change out from under them!
-Multiple immutable references are okay, however, since no one who is just reading the data has the ability to affect anyone else’s reading of the data.
+However, multiple immutable references are okay because no one who is just reading the data has the ability to affect anyone else’s reading of the data.

-Even though these errors may be frustrating at times, remember that it’s the Rust compiler pointing out a potential bug earlier (at compile time rather than at runtime) and showing you exactly where the problem is instead of you having to track down why sometimes your data isn’t what you thought it should be.
+Even though these errors may be frustrating at times, remember that it’s the Rust compiler pointing out a potential bug early (at compile time rather than at runtime) and showing you exactly where the problem is instead of you having to track down why sometimes your data isn’t what you thought it should be.

 ### Dangling References

-In languages with pointers, it’s easy to make the error of creating a *dangling pointer*, a pointer referencing a location in memory that may have been given to someone else, by freeing some memory while keeping around a pointer to that memory.
-In Rust, by contrast, the compiler guarantees that references will never be dangling: if we have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.
+In languages with pointers, it’s easy to erroneously create a *dangling pointer*, a pointer that references a location in memory that may have been given to someone else, by freeing some memory while preserving a pointer to that memory.
+In Rust, by contrast, the compiler guarantees that references will never be dangling references: if we have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.

 Let’s try to create a dangling reference: